planeguy/clusterfriend/objects.md

 ####optional
 - compression: if the data is compressed, name the compression

-##Group
+##Friend
 ###required
-- &lt;public key fingerprint&gt;: the encrypted asymmetric key for the user with this fingerprint
+- &lt;group name&gt;: the encrypted symmetric key for the group the user is part of
-- NO OTHER FIELDS ALLOWED